Skip to main content

 • Remove unused blocks.

-• Use Moodle styles (e.g. heading , paragraph) for course titles, topic titles and subtitles.
+• Use Moodle styles (e.g. heading 2, 3 or 4, paragraph) for headings and subheadings.

 • Avoid abbreviations.